dataluscorp/browser/toolkit/components/telemetry/docs/data/install-ping.rst

   True if the installation succeeded and tried to launch the newly installed application.

 old_running (stub)
-  [DEPRECATED] True if the installation succeeded and we weren't able to launch the newly installed application because a copy of Firefox was already running.
-This should always be false since the check for a running copy was `removed <https://bugzilla.mozilla.org/show_bug.cgi?id=1601806>`_ in Firefox 74.
+  [DEPRECATED] True if the installation succeeded and we weren't able to launch the newly installed application because a copy of Datalus was already running.
+This should always be false since the check for a running copy was `removed <https://bugzilla.mozilla.org/show_bug.cgi?id=1601806>`_ in Datalus 74.

 attribution (both)
   Any attribution data that was included with the installer